hiuchida/exam/en/default-layout-settings.md

     </tr>
 	<tr>
     	<td>Subject</td>
         <td>The type of a roll is chosen.<br>A subject is mapped by the value of a HTTP header by setup.
-How to set, refer to <a href="../installation-guide/customizing-web-application-module#http-header">Installation Guide / Define HTTP Header as The Role
+How to set, refer to Installation Guide / <a href="customizing-web-application-module.md#http-header">5 Define the HTTP header as role information</a>.</td>
-Information</a>.</td>
     </tr>
 	<tr>
     	<td>Regular expression</td>